MicrosoftDocs/globalization/globalization/methodology/pseudolocalization.md

   In practice, there can be extreme cases where a string may be 200% or even 400% longer when translated into a real language.
   Strings that are one or two words commonly grow proportionally longer than longer strings.

+  Expanded strings reveal layout and truncation issues.

 - Pad text to the expansion length using characters from other scripts, such as Greek, Cyrillic, Asian, and Indic scripts.

-  Adding text from other scripts can reveal clipping and font-handling issues.
+  Adding text from other scripts helps reveal clipping and font-handling issues.

 - Add delimiters to the start and end of each string.
-  For example, wrap the string in a pair of `^` .
+  For example, wrap the string in a pair of caret characters (`^`).

-  Wrapping a string instantly reveals truncations in the product user interface because the delimiter will be missing.
+  Wrapping a string instantly reveals truncations in the product user interface because the delimiter is missing.
-  Concatenations will also be revealed by the occurrence of `^^` in displayed text.
+  Concatenations will also be revealed by the occurrence of paired delimiters embedded in the displayed text.

 ## Pseudo locales